-Atlanta 47 / 28 Boston 16 / 7 Chicago 6 / -6 Denver 44 / 24 Houston 66 / 43 Los Angeles 80 / 51 Minneapolis -2 / -16 New York 19 / 11 Philadelphia 18 / 8 Phoenix 78 / 48 Seattle 52 / 41 St. Louis 19 / 7 Tampa 65 / 45 Washington 23 / 13 RecSports launches magazine By JOHN-PAUL WITT News Writer Students found a new source of reading material last week when Notre Dame's RecSports delivered a copy of its new magazine to the mailbox of every on-campus resident.
+FRIDAY HIGH 13 3 LOW Atlanta 47 / 28 Boston 16 / 7 Chicago 6 / -6 Denver 44 / 24 Houston 66 / 43 Los Angeles 80 / 51 Minneapolis -2 / -16 New York 19 / 11 Philadelphia 18 / 8 Phoenix 78 / 48 Seattle 52 / 41 St. Louis 19 / 7 Tampa 65 / 45 Washington 23 / 13 RecSports launches magazine By JOHN-PAUL WITT News Writer Students found a new source of reading material last week when Notre Dame's RecSports delivered a copy of its new magazine to the mailbox of every on-campus resident.
 The inaugural issue of Rec features articles about studentathletes and details ways to become more involved in the recreational activities offered on campus.
 The magazine profiles students Maureen Spring and James Zhang and contains information on club sports, nutrition and RecSports' new personal trainer program.
 Co-director of RecSports Sally Derengoski said planning for the magazine began at the start of this year.
 "We wanted to do something that was fun, enjoyable and informative," Derengoski said.
 "This is a little bit different than what RecSports normally does.
 We have a lot of good stories about students to share."
 She said students have responded enthusiastically to the new magazine.
-"I've received many phone calls and e-mails about the magazine," Derengoski said.
-"We're lucky because over 90 percent of students participate in some aspect of RecSports, and our magazine is for them, and those who don't know much about what we have to offer."
-Junior Matthew Smith said Rec helped him learn more about what RecSports offers.
-Sally Derengoski co-director RecSports The Department of Economics and Econometrics and College of Arts and Letters present "I felt that information about RecSports was scattered before, so it's good to have it all in one place," Smith said.
+"I've received many phone calls and e-mails about the magazine," Derengoski said. lucky "We're because over 90 percent of students participate in some aspect of RecSports, and our magazine is for them, and those who don't know much about what we have to Junior Matthew Smith said Rec helped him learn more about what RecSports offers.
+"I felt that information about RecSports was scattered before, so it's good to have it all in one place," Smith said.
 The magazine was a result of a focus group conducted to determine what kind of stories and information students wanted to read about recreation.
-Christine The two writers for the magazine, seniors Katie-Rose Hoover and Sara Woolf, were part of that focus group.
-"Our goal in writing this is to provide students that are already active in RecSports with more information "We wanted to do something that was fun, enjoyable and informative." and to tell students that aren't involved not to be in timid at ed," Woolf said.
+The two writers for the magazine, seniors Katie-Rose Hoover and Sara Woolf, were part of that focus group.
+"Our goal in writing this is to provide students that are already active in RecSports with more information and to tell students that aren't involved not to be intimidated.
+Woolf said.
 Originally, RecSports intended to publish Rec just once a semester, but strong student response may lead to more frequent issues, Derengoski said.
-"Many students have called and asked us to publish more frequently, but it's something we'll have to look into," she said The next planned issue of Rec will be available in September 2007.
-Contact John-Paul Witt at jwitt1@nd.edu
+'Many students have called and asked us to publish more frequently, but it's something we'll have to look into," she The next planned issue of Rec will be available in September Contact John-Paul Witt at jwitt1@nd.edu